-Some 61,320 Micronesians (58%) speak English.
+Some 61,320 Micronesians (62%) speak English.
 Schools throughout the FSM teach the language, as many Micronesians consider English proficiency necessary to participate in global commerce.
-Due to the Compact of Free Association between the FSM and the US, many Micronesians also learn English to facilitate their relocation to the US or its territories, such as Guam (see p.
-10 of History and Myth).
+Due to the Compact of Free Association between the FSM and the US, many Micronesians also learn English to facilitate their relocation to the US or its territories, such as Guam (see History and Myth).